 To learn more about services or to register contact Accessibility Services at 423.279.7640 Monday-Friday 8:00 a.m. - 4:30 p.m.

 Accessibility Services is established to serve the needs of individuals with disabilities.
 In order to receive accommodations or services, students must self-identify and request services through Accessibility Services.
 Reasonable accommodations are reviewed and determined on a case-by-case basis.

 To obtain accommodations or support services from Accessibility Services:

-- Self-identify as having a disability with Accessibility Services.
+- Student must self-identify as having a disability with Accessibility Services.

 In-Person: Blountville Campus, General Studies Bldg., Room C1102

 By Phone: 423.279.7640

 - Provide appropriate documentation to support the claim of a disability.(See documentation of disabilities)